National Outreach

 By becoming a member of the NOC Network, you will gain access to a range of unique benefits that will allow you to play a key role in the scientific development of your region and country, while connecting your community to the world of science.
 Here are some of the benefits you will enjoy:

-• Impact on your community and country: You will be actively involved in scientific projects that contribute to the progress of your environment, helping to develop and apply knowledge for the direct benefit of society.
+• Impact on your community and nation: You will be actively involved in scientific projects that contribute to the progress of your environment, helping to develop and apply knowledge for the direct benefit of society.

-• International network of science communicators: You will become part of a global network spanning over 120 countries, working together to promote astronomy and science in general, creating opportunities for collaboration and mutual learning.
+• International network of science communicators: You will become part of a global network spanning over 120 nations, working together to promote astronomy and science in general, creating opportunities for collaboration and mutual learning.

 By joining the NOC Network, you will not only contribute to the advancement of science but also become a leader within the global astronomical community, connecting and collaborating with people from all over the world.